-- The Seattle School Rhythms: Spring Banquet, Graduation, Interview new students and Sending Graduates
+• The Seattle School Rhythms: Spring Banquet, Graduation, Interview new students and Sending Graduates

-- Conferences and Events:

-- Leadership in the New Parish

 In this season, there is a sense of celebration, ceremony, and storytelling.
 As the school year comes to a close, the Spring Banquet tells the year's story and graduates transition out while new students interview.
-The galleries in this time can draw the community into the ceremony of the season along with illuminating the connection in community and what is around in the space between us.
+The galleries in this time can draw the community into the ceremony of the season, along with illuminating the connection of community and what is around in the space between us.